bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Mount Shark shows its teeth if you stay close to the ridge.
 The scrambling is sometimes difficult and exposed, but routefinding is simplified because of the well-worked trails in some spots.
 Yet avoiding the difficult sections to do a moderate scramble requires psychic routefinding.
 It's hard to discern where you'll encounter difficulties or the best way to avoid them.
 We stayed close to the ridge, which would have been enjoyable save for the wind.
 Just before the summit, we had to downclimb a chimney.

 After relaxing on the summit, we retraced our steps back to the treeline.
-I didn't want to go through the bushwhacking hell we had done on our ascent, so from the timberline we worked our way east around the end of the ridge.
+I didn't want to go through the bushwhacking hell we had done on our ascent, so from the treeline we worked our way east around the end of the ridge.
 We angled down but stayed near the treeline.
 This led us to the open, rocky drainage we saw earlier.
 We had no difficulty descending the drainage, although at one point we had to traverse high to avoid some slabs.

 At the bottom of the drainage, the rocks gave way to a mix of short trees and bushes.
 We were pleasantly surprised to find the vegetation was thin and free of deadfall.
-In comparison to the morning's bushwhacking, it was a quick and pleasant walk.
+Compared to the morning's bushwhacking, it was a quick and pleasant walk.
 If only we had used this route on our ascent!

 KML and GPX Tracks